We Brits really do come out with some odd stuff!

 Speaking British English in a foreign country means being self-aware and kind.
 It means developing an understanding for which weird British sayings, slang words and colloquialisms can be used and will be understood from the context – and which ones you’d better save for banter with your other British mates.

 You also start to think a lot more actively about your own language and the way you use it.
 So often, I’ve found myself about to come out with a certain phrase, only to stop myself at the last second, knowing that I’m just going to make my conversation partner hopelessly confused.
 Then, I wonder: “Why DO we say that?
-It’s so odd!”
+It’s so strange!”

 Weird British sayings are ten-a-penny and as eccentric as the Brits themselves.
 If you don’t believe me, take a look at these…